 There may be slight differences between this data and data from the OECD-DAC.
 This is for two reasons: fiscal year (as opposed to calendar year) is used here, and Canadian dollar (as opposed to US dollar) is the currency unit.

-Aid data (uploaded version 2000-2014) (MS Excel)
+Aid (2016) web-version (MS Excel)